Aeta people: Origins

+Colonial era contacts and responses

-Unlike many of other Filipino ethnic groups, the Aetas have shown resistance to change.
+Unlike many other Filipino ethnic groups, the Aetas have shown resistance to change.
 Aetas had little interaction with the Spaniards as they remained in the mountains during the Spanish rule.
-Even the attempts of the Spaniards failed to settle them in reducciones or reservations all throughout Spanish rule.
+Even the attempts of the Spaniards to settle them in reducciones or reservations failed all throughout Spanish rule.

 According to Spanish observers like Miguel López de Legazpi, Negritos possessed iron tools and weapons.
 Their speed and accuracy with a bow and arrow were proverbial and they were fearsome warriors.
 Unwary travelers or field workers were often easy targets.
 Despite their martial prowess, however, the Aeta's small numbers, primitive economy and lack of organization often made them easy prey for better-organized groups.
 Zambals seeking people to enslave would often take advantage of their internal feuding.
 They were often enslaved and sold to Borneo and China, and, unlike the serf feudal system (alipin) imposed on other Filipinos, there was little chance of manumission.